nikandfor/json/README.md

 Filters take destination buffer, source buffer, and starting index in a source buffer and return updated destination buffer, ending index, and possible error.

+None of methods make a copy or allocate except these which take destination buffer in arguments.

 Destination buffer is returned even in case of error.
 This is mostly for avoiding allocs in case the buffer was grown but error happened.